Ebru Topçu: Club career

+Kdz.
+Ereğli Belediye Spor

 She began football playing in the internal feeder team of Kdz.
 Ereğlispor in 2006.
 The talented girl took part at a total of 110 matches until September 2013, including 80 league matches, 8 UEFA championship and 22 friendly international matches.
 A star of her club, she scored 92 goals in that time.

+Konak Belediyespor

 Topçu was transferred by the league-champion of the 2013–14 season Konak Belediyespor on July 25, 2014.
 She took part at the 2014–15 UEFA Women's Champions League qualifying round matches.
 In the first two games, she scored three goals for her new team.
 Topçu played in three matches of the 2015–16 UEFA Women's Champions League qualifying round, and scored one goal.

 At the end of the 2015–16 season, she enjoyed her team's champion title.
 She played in three matches of the Group 9 of the 2016–17 UEFA Women's Champions League qualifying round.

+Ataşehir Belediyespor

 By mid August, she transferred to the Istanbul-based rival Ataşehir Belediyespor after three seasons with Konak Belediyespor.

+Konak Belediyespor (return)

 In the 2018–19 First League season, she returned to her former club Konak Belediyespor.

 ALG Spor

 The next season, she moved to the Gaziantep-based club ALG Spor.
 She played at the 2020–21 UEFA Women's Champions League qualifying round against the Albanian team KFF Vllaznia Shkodër in Shkodër, Albania on 3 November 2020, and scored one goal in the penalty shoot-out.
-She enjoyed the 2021-22 Women's Super League champion title of her team.
+She enjoyed the 2021–22 Women's Super League champion title of her team.